 Ask for the hiking itinerary at the Tourist Office.

-- Type of customers : Level green –very easy
+- Type of customers : Level green – easy

 - On-site activities : Pedestrian sportsHiking itinerary